holyzfy/vue-validate/readme.md

 Checks whether the selected form is valid or whether all selected elements are valid, returning true if an element is valid.

-- `selector`: Elements to be validated, default `input, textarea, select`.
+- `selector`: Elements to be validated.
+Defaults to `input, textarea, select`.

 ## Add a custom validation method